padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 padogrid-tls-ingress   nginx   padogrid.demo.com    localhost   80, 443   10m
 ```

-In addition to `mc-tls-ingress`, the `start_ingress` script also created `padogrid-tls-ingress` for access PadoGrid via HTTPS.
+In addition to `mc-tls-ingress`, the `start_ingress` script also created `padogrid-tls-ingress` for accessing PadoGrid via HTTPS.
 We need to register `mancenter.demo.com` and `padogrid.demo.com` with DNS.

 Edit `/etc/hosts`: